Qureshi30/Qureshi30/README.md

 # 💫 About Me:
 👋 Hey, I'm Qureshi Hassan!
-🚀 Full-Stack Developer | Fast Learner
+🚀 Full-Stack Developer | MERN Enthusiast | Fragrance Brand Founder

-I'm passionate about building high-performance web applications and developing creative projects that blend technology with real-world impact.
-Currently building **Lelido** – a fragrance brand – and learning Python to level up my backend skills.
+I build scalable web applications with Next.js, React, and Node.js, and I’m also the proud founder of **Lelido**, a unique fragrance brand.
+Always learning, always creating — currently diving deeper into Python and cloud deployment!

 💡 What I Do:
-✅ Web Development – React Js, MERN stack
+✅ Web Development – MERN stack, clean UI/UX
-✅ UI/UX Design – Clean, responsive interfaces using Tailwind CSS
-✅ C/C++ & Java – Strong programming fundamentals
-✅ Startup Spirit – Turning ideas into reality (like Lelido)

-🎯 Always exploring new tech, always building.
+✅ Full Project Lifecycle – From idea to deployment
+✅ Brand Building – Bridging creativity and code

 ---